 These studies demonstrate that WHC in broiler breast meat fluctuates due to underlying structural and biochemical changes occurring in the muscle.
 During the first 24 h postmortem, the WHC in broiler breast fillets changes in 3 distinct phases.
 Contrary to what is often assumed, differences in myosin denaturation do not explain variations in WHC in commercially processed broiler breast meat.
 However, the denaturation of specific sarcoplasmic proteins, such as glycogen phosphorylase, may have a direct impact on WHC in breast meat.
 Based on these results it is hypothesized that sarcoplasmic proteins denature due to postmortem pH and temperature conditions within the meat and precipitate onto myofilaments which alters protein surface interactions with water and lowers WHC in broiler breast meat.
 Understanding the dynamic nature of WHC and the controlling factors will provide the foundation necessary for developing effective processing strategies to improve final product quality and yield and for developing rapid, non-invasive techniques for predicting WHC in fresh poultry.

-From Proceedings of 2016 Midwest Poultry Federation Convention, St. Paul, Minnesota, USA.
+From the Proceedings of the 2016 Midwest Poultry Federation Convention